galaxyproject/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 >
 {: .hands_on}

+This example visualization provides a great place to start with most of the basics already in place.
 Now that the directory structure is in place, let us review the example visualization.
-Each visualization contains a set of <b>3</b> files:
+Each visualization contains a set of <b>3</b>
+files:

 - Logo (`static/logo.png`) which will appear in *Chart*'s plugin selection interface.
 - Configuration (`config/example.xml`) describing input parameters and options.
 - Wrapper (`src/script.js`) which serves as a bridge between *Galaxy* and our 3rd-party plugin.

 In the following sections we are going to discuss these files in more detail and modify them to incorporate a new visualization.
 Let's start with the logo for our visualization.

 ### 1.2 Your visualization needs a logo

 Each visualization is represented by a logo in the Galaxy interface.
 This makes it easier for users to find and configure their visualization.
 The logo should be in the `png`-file format.
 It will appear with a width of 120 pixels.

 Here's an example [logo](../../files/charts-plugins/pdb/logo.png):